pythonpe/edit-python.pe/README.md

 ## ⚡ **QUICK START**

-> **🔥 ¡Welcome to the future!**  This tutorial will guide you step by step to create your profile on python.pe quickly and securely.
+> **🔥 Welcome to the future!** This tutorial will guide you step-by-step to create your profile on python.pe quickly and securely.

 ### 🔧 **PREREQUISITES**